Turks of South Carolina: The Turk-Indian controversy

-Discrimination

-The community's heritage has reflected their long experience of isolation and discrimination in rural South Carolina.
-Due to segregation policies in the past, there were "Turkish schools, Turkish school buses, and Turkish cinemas in this period."
+Culture and traditions

+Surnames

+In the 1950s, Ann King Gregorie reported that surnames common among the Sumter Turks included Benenhaley, Oxendine, Scott, Hood, Buckner, Lowery, Chavis, and Ray.
+Subsequent genealogical and census research has indicated that approximately a dozen individuals bearing the surname Oxendine, most of them women, married into the Turkish community, along with a smaller number of individuals associated with Native American ancestry, including persons with the surnames Scott, Buckner, Lowrey, and Deas during the nineteenth century.
+Writing in the mid-1970s, scholar Wesley D. White reported on behalf of the Smithsonian Institution that the Oxendines and others had merged into the Turkish community and suggested they were likely contributors to what he termed speculated "Indian ancestry" within the group, although he noted that they held "no tradition whatever of Indian ancestry" and traced their origins to "founders of the community from Turkey" and called themselves "Turks" or "white Turk-Americans".

+Marriages patterns

+The Turkish community of Sumter has traditionally been described as "cautious about outside society," with relatively few outsiders historically accepted into the group.
+Unwritten social customs governed community life, and the Turks of Sumter practiced endogamy, similar to other ethnic groups, including various Arab tribes of the Middle East.
+The relatively small size of the community contributed to the repeated appearance of the same family surnames across generations.
+This pattern of intermarriage shaped the group's reputation among outsiders while reinforcing shared ethnic traits and a sense of Turkish identity.
+In recent decades, however, assimilation into broader society has reduced this social stigma, and many descendants of the community now marry outside the traditional group.

+Language

+Due to the historic isolation of their community, older Sumter Turks traditionally speak a dialect of Southern American English that has been compared by its speakers to Cajun English or New Orleans English and is reportedly difficult for outsiders to understand.

 Assimilation

 In their study on the Sumter Turks, Dr. Terri Ann Ognibene and Professor Glen Browder said the following regarding identity and assimilation:

 Our investigation has documented that the community of mainly dark-skinned people was founded by the Ottoman Turk, and it was nurtured by a nexus of patriarchy, blood, marriage, color, isolation, discrimination, and identity.
 The Benenhaleys began their secluded existence at the beginning of the 1800s and others joined them over the years.
 These huddled families—mainly the Benenhaleys, Oxendines, Rays, Hoods, Buckners, and Lowreys—assumed a common identity as an outcast group, and they kept to themselves for many generations in rural South Carolina.
 The Turkish people neither blended openly and prominently into mainstream society nor dissipated in the shadows as scattered refugees.
 They sustained themselves as the single clear case of an ethnic community that went its own separate way toward cultural isolation for almost two centuries.
 The community numbered about five hundred at its peak in the mid-twentieth century; and only in the past few decades have they begun assimilating into broader society.